MakeSchool-Tutorials/Makestagram-Swift/P8-Uploading-Photos-Parse/content.md

 ![image](post_model.png)

 You can see that the actual image file is stored _as part of the Post_.
 This means that our upload code needs to create a post object that can be stored in Parse.
-Additionally at needs to upload the image that gets stored within that post.
+Additionally it needs to upload the image that gets stored within that post.

 Files are handled a little different than regular objects in Parse, so we don't use the `PFObject` class to create them.
 Instead we used the specialized `PFFile` class.